-4. Take a Ghost TOur
+4. Take a Ghost Tour

-Between the two great fires that destroyed the city and countless lives in 1788 and 1794, the yellow fever epidemics in the 1800's, countless individuals being buriend alive after going into a coma from yellow fever, and indivuiduals claiming to be Voodoo queens, vampires, and wiccans, there is plenty to keep any ghost tour entertaining for ghost believers and non-believers alike.
+Between the two great fires that destroyed the city and claimed countless lives in 1788 and 1794, the yellow fever epidemics in the 1800s, helpless souls being buried alive while in a coma from yellow fever, and individuals claiming to be Voodoo queens, vampires, and Wiccans...there's some serious dark history here.

-5. Experience a Sunday Jazz brunch
+6. Experience a Sunday Jazz brunch

 Is it just me or does it feel odd to say a burial ground is a "popular attraction"?
 Anyway...New Orleans has many haunted cemeteries.
 The most famous are St. Louis No. 1 and Lafayette Cemetery.

-7. Ride the historic St. Charles Streetcar
+8. Ride the historic St. Charles Streetcar

 Hop on the oldest continuously operating streetcar in the world!
 The St. Charles streetcar will take you all the way to the Garden District.
 This is a great way to see the city and it's cheap at $3 for a day pass.
 Bring exact change to purchase your ticket onboard.

 Once you've arrived in the Garden District via the St. Charles streetcar, wander along Magazine street to shop the boutiques and art galleries.
-This is the area to see some gorgeous Victorian mansions home to famous celebrities including Sandra Bullock and John Goodman.
+This is the area to see some gorgeous Victorian mansions.
+Several celebrities live in this area, including Sandra Bullock and John Goodman.

-9. Drink a hand grenade on Bourbon Street
+10. Drink a hand grenade on Bourbon Street

-10. Stroll the French Market
+11. Stroll the French Market

-The French Market is 6 blocks of open air shopping.
+The French Market is 6 blocks of open-air shopping.
 Take your pick from fresh produce, local crafts, souvenirs, art, and food stalls.
-You can try everything here from softshell crab, to crepes and oysters.
-This is one of the busiest attractions in New Orleans so try to go when they open at 10:00am.
+You can try everything here from soft-shell crab to crepes and oysters.
+This is one of the busiest attractions in New Orleans so try to go when they open at 10:00 am.

-Now that you've discovered the top attractions in New Orleans start planning your tours and side trips!
+Now that you've discovered the best things to do in New Orleans, start planning your tours and side trips!

-What are some of your favorite attractions in New Orleans?
-Let me know if there's anything you would add to my list of best things to do in New Orleans!
+What are your favorite things to do in New Orleans?
+Let me know if there's anything you would add in the comments below!